From a simple wooden maze in 1973 to today's thriving multi-attraction business, Puzzling World has enjoyed a fascinating history.

 Taking his ‘Super Maze’ concept global Stuart then designed twenty-five similar mazes for Japan, USA, Australia and Auckland between 1985 and 1988.

 More innovations followed when the first Illusion Rooms were added before the famous Roman Toilets were built and in 1999 came the iconic Leaning Tower of Wanaka and a third extension to the Puzzle centre was welcomed.

 In 2004 Stuart retired and handed the reins over to his daughter Heidi and son-in-law Duncan Spear who have continued the theme of continual innovations.
-In 2012 they opened The Sculptillusion Gallery and have many future plans to ensure Puzzling World’s 200,000+ annual visitors continue to have an experience they’ll never forget!
+In 2012 they opened The Sculptillusion Gallery, followed by 2 new illusion rooms in 2023 and have many future plans to ensure Puzzling World’s 200,000+ annual visitors continue to have an experience they’ll never forget!